Ne4nf/Agent-Memory/tech.md

 POC uses pure async (simple input-output model):

-- Submit once: `POST /internal/v1/tasks/submit` with complete input.
+- Submit once: `POST /internal/v1/tasks/submit` with single request per job (input may be partial when `use_session_context=true`).
 - Poll for result: `GET /internal/v1/tasks/{task_id}/status` (simple short-polling recommended for POC).
 - Single output: result contains full guideline + option URLs when job completes.

 Why this is simple for POC:

 1. No streaming protocol complexity on FE (no NDJSON or gRPC streaming).
-2. Clarification loop runs entirely server-side; if user input is incomplete, system fills defaults or errors after max rounds.
+2. Required-field validation runs server-side with fail-fast behavior; if brand_name or industry is missing after merge, return failed job with machine-readable hints.
 3. FE logic is straightforward: submit, poll, render.
 4. Perfect for learning: output contract is deterministic JSON, not chunk-by-chunk parsing.

-Note on clarification in async mode:
+Note on fail-fast validation in async mode:

-- Clarification for required fields (brand_name, industry) is processed server-side.
+- Required fields are resolved using fixed precedence: explicit request > extracted query > stored session context.
-- If brand_name or industry is still missing after max rounds, job returns error with missing field list.
+- If brand_name or industry is missing after merge, job fails immediately.
-- If brand_name and industry are present, job skips clarification and proceeds to guideline generation.
+- Failed response includes `error_code`, `missing_fields`, and `suggested_questions` so FE can submit a new job.
-- Optional fields (style_preference, color_preference) are inferred from query or defaults; no clarification for these.
+- Optional fields (style_preference, color_preference) are inferred from query or defaults; they do not block generation.

 #### 3.4.6 Session context and tool swap contract